pentestpartners/mykali/README.md

 - [x] `ssh-keyscan` repository sites (Github etc.)
 - [x] If a VM install VMware tools (currently only VMWare)
 - [x] Another tool for mass updating git repositories
+- [x] Have Git check for updates before pulling and rebuilding
 - [ ] Have the script handle environment variables for paths etc.
 - [ ] Create a secondary tool for looping through an existing /opt directory (or wherever) and adding the repos to the config.json
 - [ ] Set the resolution (Currently possible via a command.)